jackyhuynh/MyUserDesignKB/documents/personas.md

   - For Clients:
     - Peter wants the products price is cheapest as much as possible (cheap but must meet requirements)
     - Discount if buy in bunk
+    - Able to retrieve his orders in a timely manner(few click and short)
   - For himself
     - Want to make sure that the product works as fast as his mind (Demanding).
     - The hardware should have longer durability (battery, keyboard, etc.)